 Summary of SuperpowerS

 SuperpowerS is authored by Shilpi J. Chawla, author of the popular spiritual treatise, The Book of Intents.
-The book is published by Amazon KDP and is the author’s sixth book spirituality and human relationships.
+The book is published by Amazon KDP and is the author’s sixth book on spirituality and human relationships.
 After a long and tiring day of work, or after a depressing moment in your life, you’d need a healthy dose of inspiration and motivation.
 If this sounds familiar then SuperpowerS is probably that book for you.

 What’s unique about the book is that it tries to inspire you by deriving anecdotes from the life of Bollywood megastar Shah Rukh Khan. the book has 21 chapters, each with two parts – the author’s personal views and leaves from the life of the film star.
 The author has made a strong argument of why loving oneself, acknowledging one’s limitations, being unconditionally happy and joyous, et al, are superpowers each human being possesses.